benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 Modified At:
 ---

-# 6 kind of caches in Laravel & how to clear them for debugging
+# Clear every existing cache at once in Laravel

-**To clear Laravel's cache, use the `php artisan optimize:clear` command.**
+<span class="text-xl">**To clear the cache, use the `php artisan optimize:clear` command.**</span>

 But if you want to understand what you're doing, we need to talk more deeply about all the kind of caches there are in Laravel.
-Why they exist, and how to clear them individually.
-Because when problems happen, cache may get in the way of your debugging process.

-## Clear Laravel's general cache
+## Clear the general cache

 First, we all know the general cache in Laravel.
 This is where you can store all your expensive values (meaning that they take time to compute).